 Opportunistic takes of Ziphius occurred historically during the hunt for Baird's beaked whales, Berardius bairdii, off the North Pacific coast of Japan (Omura et al. 1955, Nishiwaki and Oguro 1972).
+Although there is no commercial hunt for Ziphius, the sale of products from this species still occurs in markets in Japan and South Korea, suggesting undocumented direct takes or that bycatch of Ziphius still occurs in this area (Dalebout et al. 1998).
+Small numbers of direct takes of Z. cavirostris have been documented in Indonesia (Jefferson et al. 1993).

+6.2 Incidental takes

-There is no commercial hunt for Ziphius, the sale of products from this species still occurs in markets in Japan and South Korea, suggesting undocumented direct takes or bycatch of Ziphius still occurs in this area (Dalebout et al. 1998).
-Small numbers of direct takes of Ziphius have been documented in other areas such as the Lesser Antilles, Indonesia, Peru, and Chile (Reeves 1988, Jefferson et al. 1993, Rudolph et al. 1997, Van Waerebeek et al. 1999).
-Incidental takes of Ziphius have occurred historically in commercial fisheries off both the Pacific and Atlantic coast of the U.S., as well as the Mediterranean Sea, primarily in drift net fisheries (di Natale 1994, Henshaw et al. 1997, Heyning 1989, Julian and Beeson 1998).
-Use of acoustic pingers appears to have eliminated the bycatch of beaked whales in a California drift net fishery since their initial use in 1996 (Barlow and Cameron 2003, Carretta et al. 2008); however, occasional serious injuries and mortalities in fisheries still occur and some stranded beaked whales present with signs of potential entanglement (Waring et al. 2009, Carretta et al. 2009).
-There are two separate reports of live stranded Cuvier's beaked whales from the coast of South Carolina (USA); one was observed with a 7.5 cm metal longline hook penetrating the bone of the left lower jaw with line attached, and another with a rope attached to the tailstock with the rope cutting deep into the flukes (Smithsonian Institution Cetacean Distributional Database, accessed 27 May 2011).
+Incidental takes of Ziphius have occurred historically in commercial fisheries off the Pacific, primarily in drift net fisheries and including some takes in the High Seas Pelagic Driftnet Fisheries (di Natale 1994, Henshaw et al. 1997, Heyning 1989, Julian and Beeson 1998, Yatsu et al. 1994).
+Use of acoustic pingers appears to have eliminated the bycatch of beaked whales in a California drift net fishery since their initial use in 1996 (Barlow and Cameron 2003, Carretta et al. 2008); however, occasional serious injuries and mortalities in fisheries still occur and some stranded beaked whales present with signs of potential entanglement (Carretta et al. 2012).
+Forney (2009) reports on one unidentified cetacean taken in the deep-set longline fishery in international waters, which may have been a Cuvier's beaked whale, although there is no data to confirm this identification.

+In a summary of cetacean strandings for San Diego County, California (USA) between 1851-2008, Danil et al. (2010) reported on two live adult Cuvier's beaked whales that became entangled in a fishing net off La Jolla Cove in 1963.
+One animal was freed alive and the other died after disentangling itself; another Cuvier's beaked whale stranded alive in Del Mar that same day and died on the beach, but no evidence of human interaction was reported.

+Three records of bycaught Z. cavirostris are reported as being taken in a salmon drift net fishery (1) and setnet (2) in Japan in 1985-1986, and a single animal was reported as bycatch due to collision with a fishing vessel in 1957 (T. K. Yamada, unpubl. data).

+Baker et al. (2006) used DNA-surveillance techniques to identify whalemeat products sold in the markets of the Republic of (South) Korea between 2003 and 2005, revealing meat from Cuvier's beaked whales was among the products available.
+No commercial or scientific whaling program exists in Korea; therefore, the only legal source of these products was assumed to be incidental fisheries mortalities reported by the government to the IWC.

+7 OTHER ACTUAL AND POTENTIAL THREATS